 - 1 teaspoon Sichuan peppercorns

-- 2-3 tablespoons chicken fat, lard or peanut oil
+- 2 to 3 tablespoons chicken fat, lard or peanut oil

 - 3/4 cup roasted, unsalted peanuts